j801h/j801h.github.io/_projects/fea.md

 <br>

 Note that the pisoFoam solver does not incorporate temperature values into its solutions, but there are other solvers available within the openFOAM library that can use pisoFoam's **outputs as inputs** for modeling temperature effects on flow.
-I will be working on that next.

-This confirms that I can simulate transient flow in three dimensions; next, I will confirm that these flow data can be analyzed to create realistic temperature data using the scalarTransportFoam.
+These simulation results confirm that I can simulate transient flow in three dimensions; next, I will confirm that these flow data can be analyzed to create realistic temperature data using the scalarTransportFoam solver within openFOAM's source code.

 <br>